The

 During the last few days I’ve been thinking a lot about discipline.
 Woody

-Allan noted that one of the important virtues in his profession is the
+Allan noted that one of the important virtues in his profession is the ability to

 show up.
 When you look around and see just who all the successful artists

 are, you find a high percentage that are simply on the job.
-Discipline
+Discipline means

 putting your art-work ahead of other concerns.
 It means having the